xXAlphaLamdaXx/Pcoin/doc/README.md

-Litecoin Core
+PCoin Core
 =============

 Setup
 ---------------------
-Litecoin Core is the original Litecoin client and it builds the backbone of the network.
-It downloads and, by default, stores the entire history of Litecoin transactions, which requires approximately 22 gigabytes of disk space.
-Depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+PCoin Core is the original PCoin client and it builds the backbone of the network.
+It downloads and, by default, stores the entire history of PCoin transactions, which requires approximately 1 gigabyte of disk space.
+Depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few seconds to a minute or more.

-To download Litecoin Core, visit [litecoin.org](https://litecoin.org/).

 Running
 ---------------------